 Once the soaking time is over, strain the water from the beans before giving them another rinse under cold, running water.

-To make this red beans and rice recipe, you need ham broth, chopped onion, celery, and green bell pepper (otherwise known as the holy trinity), jalapeño, garlic, sofrito (which isn’t Louisiana Creole, but it is tasty), the soaked dark red kidney beans, andouille sausage, diced bacon, tomato paste, and a variety of spices, including cajun seasoning.
+To make this red beans and rice recipe, you need ham broth, chopped yellow onion, celery, and green pepper (otherwise known as the holy trinity), jalapeño, garlic, sofrito (which isn’t Louisiana Creole, but it is tasty), the soaked beans, andouille smoked sausage, diced bacon, tomato paste, bay leaves, and a variety of spices, including creole seasoning (you can replace this with cajun seasoning as well).

-The cooking takes place in a 4-quart dutch oven.
+The cooking takes place in a 4-quart dutch oven or similarly large pot.
 This is a one-pot meal, well, kind of, the rice gets made in a separate pot.
 So, it’s really a two-pot meal, tops.

-If you are not a pork fan, replace the ham broth with chicken broth.
-A substitute for andouille sausage is chicken andouille or beef polish kielbasa (odesskie).
+If you are not a pork fan, replace the ham broth with chicken stock or broth.
+A substitute for andouille sausage is chicken andouille or beef sausage.
 You can replace the bacon with turkey bacon or omit it altogether and use oil to replace the rendered bacon fat.
+Replace the meat products and stock with plant-based versions and use vegetable broth for vegan red beans.

 In a dutch oven, over medium-high heat, render the fat from the chopped bacon.
 Add the bacon to the pot before you turn the stove on.
-As the pot comes up to temperature, the bacon will slowly begin rendering its fat.
+As the pot comes up to temperature, the bacon will slowly begin rendering its fat once the stove reaches a low heat.
 After 2-3 minutes of cooking, there should be about a tablespoon of bacon grease in the bottom of your pot.

 Add the sliced andouille sausage to the pot.
 Stir the sausage in so it’s combined with the bacon.
 Brown the sausage for 2-3 minutes, or until it takes on a little color.